 Other government and community support services

-Better Start for Children with Disability initiative provides early intervention services and treatments for eligible children with disability.
+Better Start for Children with Disability helps with early intervention services for children with disability.

 Disability Services Australia provides information on employment and community support services for people with a disability.

 healthdirect has advice on health and wellbeing.

 JobAccess offers help and workplace solutions for people with a disability looking for work and their employers.

-National Disability Insurance Scheme provides information about the Scheme’s new way of providing individualised support to people with significant and permanent disability as well as to their families and carers.
+National Disability Insurance Scheme helps people with significant and permanent disability, including their families and carers.

-Helping Children with Autism package offers children with Autism Spectrum Disorders, their families and carers support and services.
+Helping Children with Autism package helps children with Autism Spectrum Disorders, including their families and carers.